the-dlan/hm-dive/README.md

 Use `python hm-dive.py -h` for help.

 ### Notes/Warnings about use:
 **This is an educational tool.
-There are much better and safer implementations of CLI encryption elsewhere**  This software is provided as-is, with no warranty or guarantee of its safety or security.
+There are much better and safer implementations of CLI encryption elsewhere.**  This software is provided as-is, with no warranty or guarantee of its safety or security.
 Current implementation requires that you `cd` into the project directory to run the script.
 This tool overwrites the targets file, and creates a new binary file containing the key.
 The key file will also be overwritten if you try to encrypt something multiple times.